 Designate a Group Leader

 This part is crucial to the planning process.
-Someone is going to have to take the lead to initiate the group conversation, act as the liaison with the travel agent (me, hopefully!), and communicate back to the group.
-Depending on the size of the group, you may want to have 2-3 to share the duties in the form of a committee, but no more.
-One person really is ideal.
+Someone is going to have to take the lead to initiate the group conversation, act as the liaison with the travel agent, and communicate back to the group.
+One person is ideal.
 Having multiple individuals trying to take the lead in planning a group trip can lead to a lot of confusion; one hand doesn’t know what the other is doing, and it’s pretty much inevitable that your group members will get frustrated and drop out.

 I always tell my group leaders that they’ve assumed one of the toughest tasks out there, so make sure whoever is assigned has a strong personality and can be decisive when necessary.